 I’m lucky to have managed to disengage my teeth without leaving any of them implanted in the fruit’s ROCK HARD, bitter flesh.
 Whaaa???
 OK, not ripe yet.
 I’ll give them another week, I figured.
 But a week later, no change.
 Bizarre.
-So I decided to leave them a longer while longer.
+So I decided to leave them an even longer while longer.

 Why?
-Because I grew up with “The Owl and the Pussycat,” obviously:
+Because I grew up with “The Owl and the Pussycat”:

 They dined on mince, and slices of quince,